 Because you’ll be browsing anonymously, you can access websites and applications with geographical restrictions or blocks.
-These benefits make VPNs especially popular choices in countries where internet censorship is prevalent.
+These benefits make VPNs popular choices in countries where internet censorship is prevalent.

 How to choose a VPN

-There’s a lot of subscription VPN services out there, varying in price, terms of service and even location.
+There are a lot of subscription VPN services out there, varying in price, terms of service and even location.
 Compare and contrast a few important details before you select the right service for you.

 - Reviews matter: Look to a credible source for a review on a potential VPN to avoid native advertising.
 In some cases, the sparkling review you look to as a guiding light could be written by the service themselves.

 - Read the permissions: That “permission agreement” that pops up during setup is more than just a step in the process.
 Take a good look at the kinds of information the service is asking to access.
 Also, look at terms of service to see which information the VPN collects and what it’s planning to do with it.
-Good terms of service statements will plainly state what you can expect from the services, whereas a suspicious VPN will leave an air of mystery around their intent.
+Good terms of service statements will plainly state what you can expect from the services, whereas a suspicious VPN will leave an air of mystery around its intent.